underdogio/request/README.md

 Because a pure "http over http" tunnel offers no additional security or other features, it is generally simpler to go with a straightforward HTTP proxy in this case.
-However, if you would like to force a tunneling proxy, you may set the `tunnel` option to `true`.

 If you are using a tunneling proxy, you may set the `proxyHeaderWhiteList` to share certain headers with the proxy.